sagemath/sagewiki_to_gh-2022-10-10/days17/status.md

  * Amod Agashe: Checked my hunch that if an odd prime p divides a Tamagawa number, but does not divide the order of the torsion subgroup, then one can lower level by p for level up to 1010; discussed my strategy for computing congruences with you and Randy; discussed torsion and cuspidal subgroups with William and Soroosh.
 The goal for Thursday was to get back safely, which was achieved!

  * Tom Boothby: Robert Bradshaw and I played with power series yesterday.
 Found great DiffEQ with easy solution.
 Unfortunately, we left off a 1 in summing something, so we are now back to square one.
 But we know exactly what $G_2$.
 Today: More of the same, but much more careful.
+Planning to implement a timeout-ed @parallel for more robust computation (useful for databases whose data is sporadically impossible to compute).

  * Robert Bradshaw: See Tom's status report.
 Got the database server running.
 Today: Compute $G_2$.
 Textfile DB class.